The Best Legal Representation A Father Can Have

 Providing Fathers With Quality Legal Representation in Family Law Matters

 If you are a father who is going through a divorce or having issues with your former spouse regarding child custody, you may feel like the system is designed for you to lose your case.
 However, Texas child custody laws are structured to determine what is in the best interests of the child.
+Nevertheless, even though Texas courts do not favor one parent over the other, many fathers feel overwhelmed when trying to navigate state child custody laws independently.
+Our Houston child custody attorney has in-depth experience handling custody disputes and would be honored to assist you with your legal needs.

-Contact The Aberdeen Law Firm at our Houston, TX, law office today and ask to schedule a , confidential consultation to discuss your case and determine what legal strategies may suit your needs.
+Contact The Aberdeen Law Firm at our Houston, TX, law office today and ask to schedule a confidential consultation to discuss your case and determine what legal strategies may suit your needs.

 What Types of Child Custody Arrangements are Available in Texas?

 Texas law defines child custody arrangements as conservatorships, and there are several different types to meet the family’s needs.
+Texas custody arrangements include:

-• Sole managing conservatorship: Commonly referred to as sole custody in other states, this arrangement allows the child to live full-time in the custodial parent’s home, with the non-custodial parent granted visitation rights.
+Commonly referred to as sole custody in other states, this arrangement allows the child to live full-time in the custodial parent’s home, with the non-custodial parent granted visitation rights.
 With sole managing conservatorship, the custodial parent is granted the right to make all significant medical and educational decisions and religious upbringing.

-• Joint custody conservatorship: In Texas, joint managing conservatorship is the most common child custody arrangement where both parents share legal custody.
+In Texas, joint managing conservatorship is the most common child custody arrangement where both parents share legal custody.
 Texas courts prefer joint managing conservatorship as it enables both parents to actively participate in raising their children.
 In a joint custody arrangement, the child lives with the parent awarded primary custody, and the other parent is granted visitation rights.
 However, both parents have an equal say in determining important life decisions for their children.

-• Possessory conservatorship: Texas family law dictates that possessory conservators are only entitled to spend time with their children.
+Texas family law dictates that possessory conservators are only entitled to spend time with their children.
 However, a possessory conservator cannot make significant decisions for the child.
 Texas courts often follow a Standard Possession Order that acts as a visitation schedule deemed to be in the child’s best interests.

 How Does Mediation Help Parents Resolve Child Custody Disputes?